ece413musciandengineering/ECE413HW1_simple/README.md

 # HW1_simple
-The simple version version of the first HW assignment.
+The simple version of the first HW assignment.

+See hw1_music.pdf for the description of the assignment.